jimba86/jimba86.github.io/_posts/OC/2023-06-12-Memory Madness.md

 PSC:

+PSC standards for Powerchip semiconducter a tiwanese memory manufacter.
+PSC IC memory kits are known for high frequency with tight timings.

 Corsair GTX Series:

 Corsair GTX is the top of the line series of ultra fast, individually binned per stick memory modules avaliable from corsair.
 The series has been a favorite of overclockers and have been used in many world records.